postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 You will need to allow working with the following ports (outbound rules in your Security Group):
 - `22`: to connect to the instance using SSH;
 - `2345`: to work with Database Lab Engine API (can be changed in the Database Lab Engine configuration file);
-- `6000-6100`: to connect to PostgreSQL clones (this is default port range used in the Database Lab Engine configuration file, can be chanfed if needed).
+- `6000-6100`: to connect to PostgreSQL clones (this is the default port range used in the Database Lab Engine configuration file, can be changed if needed).

 > For real-life use, it is not a good idea to open ports to the public.
 Instead, it is recommended to use VPN or SSH port forwarding to access both Database Lab API and PostgreSQL clones, or to enforce encryption for all connections using NGINX with SSL and configuring SSL in PostgreSQL configuration.

-Additionally, to be able to install software, allow accessing external resources using HTTP/HTTPS (edit inbound rule in your Security Group):
+Additionally, to be able to install software, allow accessing external resources using HTTP/HTTPS (edit the inbound rule in your Security Group):
 - `80` for HTTP;
 - `443` for HTTPS.